twizzler-operating-system/rfcs/text/0000-driver-model.md

    reads all the status words for those entries, constructing an array of `ResponseInfo` types, eventually calling `finish` on the requester.
 This routine may need to wake up the submit function after it reads out the status words and records the new queue tail.

+Another example we can consider is an NVMe driver, which differs from the NIC driver above by having a separate completion queue.
+This possibility is the reason behind the abstracted request IDs -- this lets the driver and requester handle out-of-order responses.

+### Usage

 The requester uses this implementation to expose the interface above that lets higher-level driver software interact with the device via this async request-response API.
 For example, a caller could